microsoft/DirectX-Specs/d3d/WorkGraphs.md

 ---------                           | ----------
 `UINT EntrypointIndex` | Provides index of a given entry to a work graph.
 See the [GetEntrypointIndex](#getentrypointindex) API.
 `UINT NumRecords` | Number of records to add. `NumRecords` is always used - even with empty records the count of empty work items still drives node invocations.
-`void* pRecords` | Record definitions, laid out with the same member packing and struct size rules that C uses.
+`const void* pRecords` | Record definitions, laid out with the same member packing and struct size rules that C uses.
 If the target node's [input declaration](#node-input-declaration) declares an empty node input, or there is no input declaration (an alternate mode of empty node input), this parameter is ignored by the system and can be set to NULL if desired.
 The data is copied/saved by the driver at the [DispatchGraph()](#dispatchgraph) call during command-list recording.
 So immediately after the [DispatchGraph()](#dispatchgraph) call returns on the CPU timeline, the data pointed to is no longer referenced by the system and the caller has free ownership of the memory again.
 The address must be aligned to the largest scalar member size and be a multiple of 4 bytes.
 The alignment requirement for a given entrypoint can be queried by [GetEntrypointRecordAlignmentInBytes()](#getentrypointrecordalignmentinbytes).
 `UINT64 RecordStrideInBytes` | Distance between the start of each record in bytes.
 If the target node's [input declaration](#node-input-declaration) declares an empty node input, or there is no input declaration (an alternate mode of empty node input), this parameter is ignored by the system and can be set to NULL if desired.
 This doesn't need to be 64 bits, but this way the struct matches with the layout of the GPU version below, in case there is ever a world where CPU and GPU can share pointers.  `RecordStrideInBytes` can be 0 to replicate a single record, and if it is nonzero, it must be at least as big as the entrypoint's input record size, which can be retrieved via [GetEntrypointRecordSizeInBytes()](#getentrypointrecordsizeinbytes) for convenience.
 Stride must be aligned to the largest scalar member size and be a multiple of 4 bytes.
 The alignment requirement for a given entrypoint can be queried by [GetEntrypointRecordAlignmentInBytes()](#getentrypointrecordalignmentinbytes).

 Referenced by [D3D12_DISPATCH_GRAPH_DESC](#d3d12_dispatch_graph_desc).